jtsvba/sdtool/README.md

 This tool simplifies the process of finding the corresponding Vestiging when searching for a customer, as well as finding the corresponding shiftrunner in that particular Vestiging.

 # How-to use the tool
-1. Navigate to MS Teams > 1e Lijnst Support > General > Files
+1. Navigate to MS Teams > 1e Lijns Support > General > Files
 2. Select Klantenoverzicht + SDT.xlsm and <b>open in app</b> (It is very important that you do it this way).
 3. Make sure that macro's are allowed by pressing "Inhoud activeren/Enable content"
 4. Press the start button on the SD Tool sheet.